3-year-old son of TikTok influencer dies after being pulled from backyard pool

 “Out of respect for the family’s privacy, we will not be releasing additional details until the investigation is closed.”

-Her most recent video documents the aftermath of her newborn son Teddy, who was born in late March.
+Her most recent video documents her newborn son Teddy, who was born in late March.

 “There’s no word to describe finally meeting Teddy and finally getting to analyze every part of him and how perfect he is,” the 26-year-old wrote on the video post on TikTok March 27.